pmglab/KGGSEE/doc/source/quick_tutorials.rst

    * - ``--saved-ref``
      - Specifies the folder of genotypes of reference population in KGGSEE object format, which is saved by the ``--keep-ref`` flag in the first tutorial.
    * - ``--expression-file``
      - Specifies a gene expression file that contains means and standard errors of gene expressions in multiple tissues.
-Here ``GTEx_v8_gene_meanSE.tsv.gz`` is for gene-leveled DESE.
-Try ``GTEx_v8_transcript_meanSE.tsv.gz`` for transcript-leveled DESE.
+Here ``GTEx_v8_gene_meanSE.tsv.gz`` is for gene-level DESE.
+Try ``GTEx_v8_transcript_meanSE.tsv.gz`` for transcript-level DESE.
    * - ``--gene-finemapping``
      - Triggers the DESE analysis.
    * - ``--out``